GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 ## Dashboard
 The Dashboard section is divided into subsections that show application configuration details.

 In the Global Info you can see oxd and client details used by Konga.
-If you want to check the version of the currently used oxd Server or the address of the Gluu Server, all the necessary information is provided here. oxd ID Client, ID of oxd ID, Setup client oxd ID, Client ID and Client Secret are the credentials created during the Gluu Gateway installation and setup.
+If you want to check the version of the currently used oxd Server or the address of the Gluu Server, all the necessary information is provided here.
+ID of oxd ID, Client ID and Client Secret are the credentials created during the Gluu Gateway installation and setup.

-By default, two oxd clients are created during the installation and setup of the Gluu Gateway.
-You can always check their activity and billing status by clicking the green button in the Pricing subsection, which will take you to the oxd ecommerce platform.
-The Pricing table also provides more information on the oxd usage and billing.
+By default, one oxd clients are created during the installation and setup of the Gluu Gateway.

 The Gateway and Database Info show information on the gateway itself and the used postgres database, respectively.